-In future work, it will be interesting to investigate the integration of proximity proofs, i.e., to check whether the transmission of the one-time key really has taken place visa-vis, i.e., in direct physical proximity.
+In future work, it might be interesting to investigate the integration of proximity proofs, i.e., to check whether the transmission of the one-time key really has taken place vis-a-vis, i.e., in direct physical proximity.
 This would further increase the system's security and the reliability on the trustworthiness of activated accounts.
-It is of even higher interest in the case of our extended protocol.
-The necessary information to represent longer verification chains (including public keys, etc.) can become too large to be encoded in optical codes and NFC is still not supported by lots of devices.
-Thus, it might be required to offload data transfer to communication channels such as Bluetooth, which has a too long range to be called a vis-a-vis channel.
-Integrating proximity proofs would greatly improve the system's trustworthiness in this case.